-Celiac disease is a genetic, autoimmune disease that affects 1 in 100 people worldwide and more than three million people in the U.S. Following a strict gluten-free diet is difficult, especially when eating outside of the home at restaurants.
+Celiac disease is a genetic, autoimmune disease that affects 1 in 100 people worldwide and more than three million people in the U.S.

-Larazotide acetate is a medication that had entered into Phase III clinical trials.
+Larazotide acetate is a medication that entered into Phase III clinical trials.
 It promised to be one of the first celiac disease treatment options of its kind.

 Unfortunately, researchers discontinued Phase III clinical trials in June 2022 after results from a 12-week double-blind treatment phase and an additional 12-week continued safety phase did not show that larazotide was effective.